zethon/ttvg/docs/notes.md

 ## 2020-07-03

 **TODO** - There needs to be some base class among drawable objects other than the SFML `Drawable` interface.
 Something needs to hold a reference to `ResourceManager` (why didn't I make this a singleton!?)

+## 2020-07-04

+* `VehicleFactory` should generate random vehicles on random paths at random intervals for random durations.

+* Vehicles should destroy themselves when their time is up.